harshsharma22/HelloWorld/README.md

 ## UTILITIES USED INSIDE GITHUB ACTIONS

 action/checkout@v2 :- This action used to checkout the current repo\
-action/setup-node@v2 :- setup up nodejs\
+action/setup-node@v2 :- Setup up nodejs\
 kompose :- Convert docker-compose file to kubernetes yml file\
 steebchen/kubectl@v2.0.0 :- This action uses kubectl as utility